 If you aren’t motivated to make a lot of money, then you can still have an enjoyable life by not incurring extra expenses and being disciplined.

-If you live in a sparsely populated area, you might have to move if being happy is important to you.
+If you’re somewhere without a lot of people, you might have to move if being happy is important to you.
 Normally I’d say “see lesson 1” but this particular point is beyond negotiation.
 See lesson 18.

 Birds of a feather flock together (See lesson 13).
 The following is a general guideline rather than a hard rule: once a person is 18, take a person’s age and subtract 14.

-Be worried if they don’t any friends longer than whatever you get.
+Be worried if they don’t have any friends longer than whatever you get.

 While this isn’t always a bad thing (significant life improvements often necessitate a new social circle), it is definitely something that you should think of.